-Our outlook for the Company remains tied to global rig count, particularly in North America.
+Our outlook for the Company remains tied to global rig count and drilling and completion expenditures, particularly in North America.
 The significant recent declines contribute to an uncertain environment and several factors could alter activity significantly.
-Analysts' projections for oil and gas prices and resulting rig counts vary considerably and we have witnessed many energy related companies taking cost reduction measures in anticipation of this uncertainty.
-Furthermore, political risk will remain elevated in the near future.
-Lower oil prices may heighten the risk of political disturbances in oil-export-dependent economies, but can also offer an incentive to maximize output and stimulate growth.
+Analysts' projections for oil and gas prices and resulting rig counts vary considerably and many energy-related companies are continuing to make cost reduction measures in this uncertain environment.
+Furthermore, political risk will remain elevated.
+Lower oil prices may heighten the risk of political disturbances in oil-export-dependent economies.

-Given the lack of visibility into when this market will recover, our approach to 2015 will be to focus on what we can control.
-We plan to take a quarter-to-quarter approach to managing DistributionNOW based on market conditions, while also continuing to advance the long-term strategic goals.
-We believe current market conditions present a unique opportunity to execute strategic acquisitions, that will help position the Company to emerge as an even stronger, global distribution business as the market recovers.
-We also believe that our long history of managing through these cycles, paired with our healthy balance sheet, will enable us to capitalize on new opportunities.
+Given the lack of visibility into when this market will recover, our approach to 2016 will be to focus on what we can control.
+We plan to manage DistributionNOW based on market conditions, while also continuing to advance our long-term strategic goals.
+We believe current market conditions present an opportunity to execute strategic acquisitions that will help position the Company to emerge as an even stronger, global distribution business when the market recovers.
+In addition, we are diligent about managing our expenses and our working capital to reflect the current market environment.
+We also believe that our history of managing through these cycles, paired with our healthy balance sheet, will enable us to maximize new opportunities.